Parsl/parsl/docs/userguide/configuring.rst

 The following snippet shows an example configuration for executing remotely on Argonne Leadership Computing Facility's **Cooley** analysis and visualization system.
 The example uses an `SSHInteractiveLoginChannel` to connect remotely to Cooley using ALCF's 2FA token.
-The configuration uses the `CobaltProvider` to interface with Cooley's scheduler.
+The configuration uses the `Cobalt` to interface with Cooley's scheduler.

 .. literalinclude:: ../../parsl/tests/configs/cooley_ssh_il_single_node.py